arun-lmnas/wp-post/blog/test_post.md

 ## Using in themes

 The shortcode can be used in theme directly using the `do_shortcode` function `echo do_shortcode( '[print_sc sc="{giw_edit_link}"]' );`

+## Summary

+This post is about Git it write.